Notes on Generalized Gr\"otzsch Ring Function and Generalized Hersch-Pfluger Distortion Function: Introduction

-which called \emph{generalized Hersch-Pfluger distortion function} (cf. \cite{AQVV,WQCJ2012}).
-Clearly, as a function of $r$, $\varphi_K^a(r)$ is an increasing homeomorphism from $[0,1]$ onto itself.
-When $a=1/2$, $\varphi_K(r)\equiv \varphi_K^{1/2}(r)$ is exactly the well-known \emph{Hersch-Pfluger distortion function} in the theory of quasiconformal mappings, which gives the maximum distortion of the class of $K$-quasiconformal mappings of the unit disk onto itself with the origin fixed (cf. \cite{Ah,Lehto2}).
-In addition, the authors introduced an important special function $m_a(r)$, that is,
+which is called generalized Hersch-Pfluger distortion function (cf. \cite{AQVV,WQCJ2012}).
+Obviously, as a function of $r$, $\varphi_K^a(r)$ is an increasing homeomorphism from $[0,1]$ onto itself.
+When $a=1/2$, $\varphi_K(r)\equiv \varphi_K^{1/2}(r)$ is exactly the well-known Hersch-Pfluger distortion function.
+In the past few decades, many elegant properties of $\varphi_K(r)$ and $\varphi_K^a(r)$ have been obtained, such as